Incendiary (film)

-Incendiary is a 2008 British drama film portraying the aftermath of a terrorist attack at a football match.
-It is directed by Sharon Maguire and stars Michelle Williams, Ewan McGregor, and Matthew Macfadyen.
-It is about a suicide bombing at Emirates Stadium during an Arsenal F.C. match, and its aftermath in the life of a woman who loses her husband and young son in the attack.
-It is based on the 2005 novel Incendiary by Chris Cleave.
+Incendiary is a 2008 British drama film written and directed by Sharon Maguire.
+Based on the 2005 novel Incendiary by Chris Cleave, it stars Michelle Williams as a woman who loses her husband and young son in a terrorist attack at a football match.
+Ewan McGregor and Matthew Macfadyen co-star.
+Incendiary premiered at the Sundance Film Festival on 20 January 2008.
+Upon its release in UK theatres on 24 October 2008, it received mostly negative reviews from critics.

 Plot

-A young East Ender woman (Michelle Williams) is married to bomb-disposal officer Lenny (Nicholas Gleaves); they have a four-year-old son (Sidney Johnston).
+A young East Ender woman (Michelle Williams) is married to bomb-disposal officer Lenny (Nicholas Gleaves), they have a four-year-old son (Sidney Johnston).

 While the young mother is having an affair with a reporter called Jasper (Ewan McGregor), Lenny, their son, and about 1000 others are killed in a terrorist attack carried out by six suicide bombers at a football match.
 Both Jasper and Lenny's boss, Terrence Butcher (Matthew Macfadyen), who is in charge of the anti-terrorist division, try to comfort the mother.
 Both are also romantically interested in her.

 Through Jasper's investigation into the bombing, the mother discovers the identity of one of the terrorists.
 She befriends his teenage son (Usman Khokhar), who only knows that his father is missing since the attacks.
 When he finds out what his father did, he panics and runs, causing the police to suspect him to be a terrorist.
-When he tries to take something out of his pocket they think he has a gun or wants to trigger a bomb; they shoot at him, but he is unarmed.
+When he tries to take something out of his pocket they think he has a gun or wants to trigger a bomb, they shoot at him, but he is unarmed.
 The mother, who tried to protect him, is wounded, but not severely.
 Later, the terrorist's wife and son apologize to the mother for his part in the killings.

 Terrence confesses to the mother that he knew that a suicide attack was going to happen and could have stopped it, but he did not in order to be able to continue his investigation of the terrorist group.
 He says that he did not know in which stadium it would happen, and also thought it would be of a smaller scale.
 Although he knew Lenny and his son would be going, he did not warn them.

 Sometimes the mother is confused, thinking that nothing has happened to her son.
 Throughout the film, for therapeutic reasons, she writes a letter addressed to Osama bin Laden, who is assumed to be responsible for the attack.

 In the film's final scenes, the mother has another son by Jasper, who is seen running to the hospital and asking for her at the nursing station.